Best Practice

 Throughout the research process, concept maps serve as dynamic tools for organizing and synthesizing information.
 As new data is collected and analyzed, the concept map can be updated to reflect new insights, connections between concepts, and emerging patterns.
 This ongoing adjustment helps researchers maintain a clear overview of their project, ensuring that their data analysis remains structured and focused.

-Concept maps also play a crucial role in identifying relationships between variables and in revealing gaps in existing knowledge.
+Concept maps also play a role in identifying relationships between variables and in revealing gaps in existing knowledge.
 By laying out the known connections and highlighting areas with limited information, researchers can more easily identify where further investigation is needed, guiding the direction of subsequent research efforts.

 In terms of collaboration and communication, concept maps are invaluable.
 They provide a visual language that can be shared among team members and stakeholders, facilitating discussions and ensuring that all parties have a common understanding of the project’s framework and findings.